In this article:

 - Under a new Pay as you Grow system, repayment terms on both the Coronavirus Business Interruption Loan Scheme and Bounce Back Loans can be extended from six years to 10 if you are struggling

 For more on help for your business – ranging from Future Funds loans to relief on business rates – head over to our dedicated coronavirus business insurance page.

 Financial regulator, the Financial Conduct Authority (FCA) has set down payment breaks on a raft of household finances if you’re struggling with the financial impact of coronavirus.
 We’ve set them out below:

-After that date, the FCA has proposed that lenders must offer further ‘tailored’ help on a case-by-case basis.
-However, borrowers who take this third round of support are likely to have it logged on their credit report.
+Mortgage borrowers who have benefitted from a six-month payment holiday but are still experiencing financial difficulties should speak to their lender.
+The FCA has proposed that lenders must offer further ‘tailored’ help on a case-by-case basis.
+However, borrowers who take this further round of support are likely to have it logged on their credit report.

 Interest will continue to accrue during any mortgage holiday which will be added onto your monthly repayments once they resume.
 Use our mortgage payment holiday calculator to see what your new repayments might look like.

 And for more information, head to our dedicated coronavirus mortgage guide.

 You can apply to your credit card, store card or personal loan

 provider for a payment holiday which could last up to six months.
 This is for borrowers who have not yet had a payment deferral under the previous FCA guidance which ended on 31 October.
 Borrowers who have already had a payment holiday under the previous rules can apply again for a second deferral if they are still struggling.